Yes, you can go to a shelter to play with dogs! This is a great way to help out a shelter and potentially find your new furry friend.

 Though most people visit animal shelters to adopt a furry friend, did you know that you can also see to play with the pups?

-You can also volunteer to walk and play with the dogs at a shelter.
+Volunteer to walk and play with the dogs at a shelter

 Volunteering at a shelter is a great way to help animals in need and feel good about yourself.
 One way you can volunteer is by walking and playing with the dogs.